 You're off and away!

 Hunger Games Year 64

-"Clove, honey, are you ready yet?"
+"Honey, are you ready yet?"
 Clove's mother called from the bottom of the staircase.
-Adjusting the weight of her daughter's messenger bag on her shoulder, she called yet again, "Clove!
-It takes ten minutes to get to the facility!
-Do you really want to be late on your first day?"
+Adjusting the weight of her elder daughter's messenger bag on her shoulder, she called yet again, "Clove!
+It takes ten minutes to get to the Annex.
+It's not polite to be late, especially on your first day!"

-Clove's mother didn't bother to mention to her distraught daughter that most of these items of clothing were not suitable for training in the first place, including a white dress that Clove had accidentally ruined at a classmate's sixth birthday and spotted pajamas that were probably too small for her now.
-Setting Magnilda down beside Clove, Mrs. Holloway rummaged through the second drawer and pulled out a pair of play clothes: a pair of green spandex shorts and a black camisole.
+Clove's mother didn't bother to mention to her distraught daughter that most of these items were not suitable for training in the first place, including a white dress that Clove had accidentally ruined at a classmate's sixth birthday and spotted pajamas that were probably too small for her now.

 The young girl stuck her lip out in a pout.

 As Clove began to put on the top, Mrs. Holloway nodded subtly and returned downstairs.
 She eyed Clove's bag critically and added two more juice boxes and an extra bag of her trail mix.
 Finally satisfied, she entered the garage, placing Clove's messenger bag in the backseat.